Get into GameDev:

 3) Finally, now we add A to h (undoing our offset earlier) for the final answer.

 To explain step 1: we needed to subtract any point of AB from p, so A was an easy choice.
+We could have used B as our offset, any point on AB would have worked.
 This may seem like a very strange step but basically it is just a walk to the origin.
 For example, if A = [ 0, 0, 10 ], then it is 10 units up the z-axis away from the origin.
 By subtracting A from p we are undoing that 10 unit difference.
+Which then allows us to project onto AB as if AB started at the origin.
+And finally we just need to undo that translation to convert from our partial solution to a final solution.

 Perpendicular Projection